Cantonese slang

 Cantonese slang is a type of slang used in areas where the Cantonese language is spoken.
-It is commonly spoken in Guangdong, Guangxi, Macao and Hong Kong.
+It is commonly spoken in Guangdong, Guangxi, Macau and Hong Kong.

 History

 As ties with Hong Kong and Mainland China increased, usage of Cantonese slang and adaptations of Cantonese slang into other Chinese dialects increased within the Mainland.
 This allows easier communication between the people.

 Usage

-Linda Chiu-han Lai, author of "Film and Enigmatization," said that it is not possible to translate Cantonese slang, like how slang in other languages cannot be translated.
+Linda Chiu-han Lai, author of "Film and Enigmatization," said that it is not possible to translate Cantonese slang, just as slang in other languages cannot be translated.

 Wong Man Tat Parco wrote a thesis on the usage of Cantonese slang by young people in Hong Kong.
 He said "[i]n terms of the frequency of slang use, the present research findings suggest that females are by no means passive slang users nowadays.
 Therefore the traditional belief that males are slang dominators and females slang eschewers... does not hold true at present time any longer."